akullpp/awesome-java/README.md

 ## Build Tool

-*Tools which handle the buildcycle of an application*
+*Tools which handle the buildcycle of an application.*

-* [Apache Maven](http://maven.apache.org/) - Declarative lifecycle and dependency managment which favors convention over configuration.
-It's regarded as spiritual successor to [Apache Ant](http://ant.apache.org/).
+* [Apache Maven](http://maven.apache.org/) - Declarative build and dependency managment which favors convention over configuration.
+It's preferable to [Apache Ant](http://ant.apache.org/) which uses a rather procedural approach which can be difficult to maintain.
-* [Gradle](http://www.gradle.org/) - Incremental builds which are programmed via Groovy.
+* [Gradle](http://www.gradle.org/) - Incremental builds which are programmed via Groovy instead of declaring XML.
+Works well with Maven's dependency management and treats Ant scripts as first-class citizens.

 ## Code Analysis

-*Tools that provide metrics and quality measurements of static code*
+*Tools that provide metrics and quality measurements of static code.*

 * [SonarQube](http://www.sonarqube.org/) - Inspection tool for code quality.
 * [FindBugs](http://findbugs.sourceforge.net/) - Static analysis to find potential bugs.